alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 **As a solutions architect, what is your recommendation to enable this collaboration with the LEAST amount of operational overhead?**

 - The spreadsheet on the Amazon Elastic File System (Amazon EFS) can be accessed in other AWS regions by using an inter-region VPC peering connection
-- ✅ **The spreadsheet will have to be copied in Amazon S3 which can then be accessed from any AWS region**
+- The spreadsheet will have to be copied in Amazon S3 which can then be accessed from any AWS region\*\*
 - The spreadsheet data will have to be moved into an Amazon RDS for MySQL database which can then be accessed from any AWS region
 - The spreadsheet will have to be copied into Amazon EFS file systems of other AWS regions as Amazon EFS is a regional service and it does not allow access from other AWS regions